Before we begin, this article mostly focuses on REST APIs and ignores other types. This will be described in separate articles.

 To perform any operation on a resource, whether it is a read or create operation, the endpoint and the method are always required to start communicating with the server.
 Endpoint tells where the resource is located (the URI or Uniform Resource Identifier).
 It is a unique address on the internet where the resource exists.
 The method has a semantic meaning and tells what kind of operation can be performed on the resource.
 The most basic operations are:

 GET - read the resource or a collection of the resource

 DELETE - remove existing resource

-PUT - update existing resource
+PUT - update an existing resource

-There are more less common methods like PATCH (partial update), OPTIONS (returns response headers without the actual body), and few more we won't mention here.
+There are less common methods like PATCH (partial update), OPTIONS (returns response headers without the actual body), and s few more we won't mention here.
 You can learn more about them in MDN documentation.

 So now just by having the URI and the method you can recognize what kind of operation on which resource can be performed.

 When it comes to web APIs, its integral part is headers.
 Headers are pairs of names and values that help the recipient to understand how to process the request.
 There are a number of standard request and response headers commonly used in communication with remote systems.
 Because they are an integral part of the HTTP transport, in most cases the headers are automatically filled up for you when executing a request by the underlying framework your application is based on.
 Such a common header would be content-length that telsl the recipient how much body it should expect before finalizing processing the entire message and preparing the response.
 When working with web APIs you almost never set this header manually.
 However, the other very common header content-type almost always has to be set by you.
 This header tells the recipient what is the format of the incoming data.
 It can be JSON, XML, binary data of any form, and many more.
 You can also define your own set of headers that are only used by your particular API if that's really needed.
 However, the standard set of the headers usually is enough for the majority of cases.